 Board of Trustees Meetings

-The Board usually meets at school during week three and week eight of each school term.
-The exact date , time and venue is advertised in the school newsletter in the term calendar.
+The Board usually meets at school during Week 3 and Week 8 of each school term.
+The exact date, time and venue is advertised in the school newsletter in the term calendar.
 A meeting summary is also provided in the next possible newsletter following a meeting.
 Parents are most welcome to attend these meetings.
 Full minutes of any meeting are also available on request.

 Awahou School has a zero tolerance for bullying.
-All verbal / physical bullying is dealt with seriously according to our behavioural management procedure.
-The school meetings provide an avenue and opportunity for students to discuss, as a whole, appropriate behaviour and confront children who have been demonstrating bullying behaviour over the past week.
+All verbal or physical bullying is dealt with seriously according to our behavioural management procedure.
 There should never be any hesitation to make contact with staff should any students be experiencing any type of bullying.
 Research shows that victims of bullying who stay silent are more likely to be re-bullied.
 Please make contact with staff at the earliest indication there is a problem.

 Under Ministry of Education rules, only children who live 3.2 km from school are entitled to travel to and from school by bus.
 The Ministry only funds travel to your nearest school.